colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 #### Background - generative models

 Our goal is to build a model that spits out funny names, but our path there will be a bit indirect.
 The problem that RBMs - and generative models in general - are trying to solve is **learning a probability distribution**.
-We want to learn a function `P` that assigns every string a probability according to its plausibility as a particular kind of name. e.g. in the case of personal names, we probably want...
+We want to learn a function `P` that assigns every string a probability according to its plausibility as a particular kind of name. e.g. in the case of human names, we probably want...

     P("John Smith") > P("Dweezil Zappa") >> P("mCN xGl  JeY")